~ Tourism Ireland welcomes visit by The Duke and Duchess of Cambridge ~

 - a ‘Welcome to Dublin’ event for international journalists in Dublin to cover the royal visit;

-- distribution of film footage and images of Dublin and Ireland (including images of the various locations they royal couple will visit) to influential British travel, lifestyle and news journalists;
+- distribution of images of Ireland (including images of some of the locations the royal couple will visit) to influential British travel, lifestyle and news journalists;

-- extensive social media activity – on Facebook and Twitter – sharing images of some of our top attractions and joining in the positive online conversations about Dublin and Ireland.
+- extensive social media activity – on Facebook and Twitter – sharing images of some of our top attractions and joining in the positive online conversations about Ireland.

-Niall Gibbons, CEO of Tourism Ireland, said: “This week’s visit by the Duke and Duchess of Sussex is a wonderful opportunity to showcase Dublin and Ireland to a huge audience of prospective holidaymakers across Britain and has the potential to deliver a major boost to Irish tourism.
+Niall Gibbons, CEO of Tourism Ireland, said: “This week’s visit by the Duke and Duchess of Cambridge is a wonderful opportunity to showcase Ireland to a huge audience of prospective holidaymakers across Britain and has the potential to deliver a boost to Irish tourism.
 A large media contingent has travelled here to cover the visit, bringing the story to millions of people in Britain, and elsewhere around the world, and providing a truly unique opportunity to highlight Ireland as a wonderful holiday destination.
-Tourism Ireland will take every opportunity to exploit the tourism potential from the extensive publicity around the visit.
+Tourism Ireland will take every opportunity to exploit the tourism potential from the extensive publicity around the visit.”

-“Great Britain is an important market for tourism to the island of Ireland.
-It delivers 47% of all overseas visitors and around 28% of all overseas tourism revenue.
-Tourism Ireland is undertaking an extensive programme of promotions throughout 2018, to highlight the island of Ireland to British travellers.”
+Britain continues to be a very important market for tourism to the island of Ireland, delivering 42% of all overseas visitors and around 24% of all overseas tourism revenue.
+In 2019, we welcomed around 4.7 million British visitors to the island of Ireland.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.